awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

    There is no output if the command succeeds\.

-1. Run the following command to view the current throughput service settings for Parameter Store in the current Amazon Web Services account and AWS Region\.
+1. Run the following command to view the current throughput service settings for Parameter Store in the current AWS account and AWS Region\.

    ```
    aws ssm get-service-setting --setting-id arn:aws:ssm:region:account-id:servicesetting/ssm/parameter-store/default-parameter-tier